 Water leaks are frustrating, time-consuming, cause costly damage, and are one of the most common disasters a house owner can face.
 There are many reasons your furnace may be leaking water.
-While you can fix most of them yourself, you may require expert furnace repair in Hamilton, ON for others.
+While you can fix most of them yourself, you may require expert furnace repair in Hamilton for others.
 To better troubleshoot your leaky furnace, you first need to understand the type of unit you have at home.

 Understand your Furnace Type

 You may either have a high-efficiency condensing furnace or a conventional furnace installed in your home.
 Although they have a lot in common, they differ from each other in three aspects:

 |High-efficiency condensing furnace||Conventional furnace|